Marjorie Myers - Obituary

 Survivors include her children, Dennis Myers, Rock Island, Michael Myers, Rock Island and Nancy (Mark) Blair, Rock Island; grandchildren, Jeremy Myers, Sarah Blair, Chad Blair, Gina Blair; great grandchildren, Haley, Alexander, Chase, Tanner, Mason, Spencer, and Abbie; siblings, Norma DeMuynck, Rock Island, Gloria Wood, Moline and Anita Woest, Troy, Alabama.

-She is preceded in death by her parents; husband, Merle; siblings, Joseph Nonnenmann, Charles Nonnenmann, Mary Nonnenmann and Cecelia Locke.
+She is preceded in death by her parents; husband, Merle; siblings, Joseph Nonnenmann, Charles Nonnenmann, Mary Nonnenmann, Cecelia Locke and Ernest Nonnenmann

 Online condolences may be left for the family at wheelanpressly.com